microsoft/pxt-common-packages/libs/color-coded-tilemap/docs/reference/color-coded-tilemap/place-on-random-tile.md

 ## Example #example

 Make a tilemap with several different tiles.
 Create a round shaped sprite.
-Ramdomly place the sprite on a tile with color number `8`.
+Randomly place the sprite on a tile with color number `8`.

 ```blocks
 let mySprite: Sprite = null